JJ/granada-off/text/prologue.md

 suggestions, criticism, compliments and, of course, to correct mistakes of which there must be quite a few.
 As a self-published author without the luxury, and also the burden, of an editor, I must rely on kind strangers to provide me with help in these matters.
-Only if you have acquired this book you will no longer be a stranger.
-You will keep being kind, I hope.
+Although if you have acquired this book you will no longer be a stranger.
+You will keep on being kind, I hope.

 ## Buy the book